-Your professional accounting qualifications speak on your behalf, letting clients know that you are truly an expert in all areas of taxation.
+Your professional accounting qualifications speak on your behalf, letting clients know that you are an expert in different areas of accounting and taxation.
 From federal tax updates to management training to ethics, when you complete the requirements for your CE and CPE credits, you prove that you are professionally competent and can deliver quality services.

-As a tax professional, you must acquire these CE and CPE credits throughout your career.
+As an accounting professional, you must acquire these CE or CPE credits throughout your career.
 Approved courses are designed to keep you current on changes and updates in the areas that affect your business as well as your clients.
 Although it may seem like CE and CPE courses are interchangeable, there are differences in how many you need, who reports them and where, and if the credits are required or voluntary.

-For example, in the state of Washington, CPAs must complete the required CPE courses before submitting their application for a renewal of their license.
-In Washington, CPAs must have 120 CPE credits accumulated every three years.
-CPE courses must include at least 4 hours of ethics courses approved by the state board and no more than 72 non-technical courses such as personal development or management topics.
+For example, in the state of Washington, CPAs must earn 120 CPE credits over three years (with a minimum of 20 credits per year) in order to maintain their license.
+CPE credits must include at least four hours of ethics courses approved by the state board and no more than 60 hours of non-technical courses such as personal development or management topics.

 In contrast, Colorado CPAs are required to earn 80 CPE credits over two years, with four hours of ethics and personal development courses are limited to 20% of overall credits.